 #6 Pugs Never Tire Of Belly Rubs

 You’ll never have a free hand just doing nothing.
 If they see your free hand, they’ll nudge your hand trying to get you to pet or rub them.
+Most Pugs love belly rubs, here’s how to tell if your dog does.

 Don’t even get me started on how much they love belly rubs.
 As soon as you approach them, they’ll roll over on their backs expectantly waiting for you to rub their belly.
 Read this, if you want to know if Pugs have belly buttons.